Sean ‘Diddy’ Combs’ son Christian Combs accused of sexual assault in lawsuit - KESQ

 Sean Combs is not accused of sexual assault in the lawsuit but is included on allegations of liability and aiding and abetting.

-Aaron Dyer, an attorney for Sean and Christian Combs, said in a statement to CNN that they had “not seen this woman’s claims” but believe the lawsuit contains “manufactured lies.”
+Aaron Dyer, an attorney for Sean and Christian Combs, said in a statement to CNN that they believe the lawsuit contains “manufactured lies and irrelevant facts,” and says he will seeking to “dismiss this outrageous claim.”

 This lawsuit is the latest in a series filed against Sean Combs and follows searches by federal investigators at his homes in Los Angeles and the Miami area last week.
 The previous lawsuits accuse him of a range of sexual misconduct and other illegal activities.
 The recording industry mogul had denied all of the allegations.